squeaky-pl/pystacia/doc/source/image.rst

 ------------------------

-When in GUI session you can display image in available image preview program with :meth:`tinyimg.image.Image.show`.
+When in GUI session you can display image in available image preview program with :meth:`pystacia.image.Image.show`.
 The call is non-blocking meaning that the control is immediately returned to your program

 >>> image.show()